flyteorg/flyte/docs/deployment/configuration/customizable_resources.rst

 .. tags:: Infrastructure, Advanced

 As a quick refresher, custom resources allow you to manage configurations for specific combinations of user projects, domains and workflows that override default values.
-Examples of such resources include execution clusters, task resource defaults, and :std:ref:`more <flyteidl:protos/docs/admin/admin:matchableresource>`.
+Examples of such resources include execution clusters, task resource defaults, and :std:ref:`more <ref_flyteidl.admin.MatchableResource>`.

 .. note::
     For background on customizable resources, refer to :ref:`deployment-configuration-general`.